peter-kutak/FD650/README.md

 # FD650
 reuse set-top box with display and keys

-FD650 is similiar to TM1650 (just keys need to be read from address 0x27 not from 0x24)
+FD650 is similar to TM1650 (just keys need to be read from address 0x27 not from 0x24)

 # connection